azavea/raster-vision/docs/experiments.rst

 Default Providers allow Raster Vision users to either state configuration simply, i.e. give a URI instead of a full configuration, or not at all.
 Defaults are provided for a number of configurations.
 There is also the ability to add new defaults via the :ref:`plugins` architecture.

-For instance, you can specify a RasterSource and LabelSource just by a URI, and the Defaults registere with the :ref:`global registry` will find a default that pertains to that URI.
+For instance, you can specify a RasterSource and LabelSource just by a URI, and the Defaults registered with the :ref:`global registry` will find a default that pertains to that URI.
 There are default LabelStores and Evaluators per Task, so you won't have to state them explicitly unless you need additional configuration or are using a non-default type.